 The Council recognises that the decision to report a concern can nonetheless be a difficult one to make.
-If what you are saying is true, you should have nothing to fear because you will be doing your duty to your employer and those for whom you are providing a service or the electorate.
+If what you are saying is true, you should have nothing to fear because you will be doing your duty to your employer and those for whom you are providing a service.